 '12.04%'

-group, what is the probability they converted?¶treatment_cr=df2.query('group=="treatment"')['converted'].mean()
+treatment group, what is the probability they converted?¶treatment_cr=df2.query('group=="treatment"')['converted'].mean()

 "{:.2%}".format(treatment_cr)